 - Philippines Moalboal Scuba Diving Review

-Popular Boracay Dive Sites (Summaries)
+Selected Popular Boracay Dive Sites (Summaries)

 Angol Point – little to no current, 10-15 meters, good for snorkeling, beginners and as a training site, macro photography favorite with nudibranchs, scorpionfish and anemones, hard and leather corals, sweetlips, groupers, sea snakes

-Yapak 2 – two coral encrusted walls starting at 30 meters going down to 70 meters, nudibranchs and pygmy seahorses at top, mild to strong currents, suitable for advanced divers, schools of trevally, dogtooth tuna and barracuda, whitetip and grey reef sharks, Napoleon wrasses, stingrays, potential for mantas and hammerheads
+Yapak 2 – two coral encrusted walls starting at 30 meters going down to 70 meters, nudibranchs and pygmy seahorses at the top, mild to strong currents, suitable for advanced divers, schools of trevally, dogtooth tuna, and barracuda, whitetip and grey reef sharks, Napoleon wrasses, stingrays, potential for mantas and hammerheads

 Laurel Island – actually consists of two islands, reef from 10 meters, in the Panay channel, currents can be strong, steep slopes and walls, swim through tunnel, small caverns, hard and soft corals, good macro life with nudibranchs, pipefish and crabs, trevallies, snapper, barracuda, tropicals and shoaling fishes

-Friday’s Rock – maximum depth of 18 meters, site often used as fish feeding station for discover scuba diving and night dives, appropriate for all levels, good biodiversity with emperor fish, sweetlips, parrotfish, triggerfish, blue-spotted stingrays, garden and ribbon eels, lionfish, scorpionfish, snappers, surgeonfish
+Friday’s Rock – maximum depth of 18 meters, a site often used as a fish feeding station for discover scuba diving and night dives, appropriate for all levels, good biodiversity with emperor fish, sweetlips, parrotfish, triggerfish, blue-spotted stingrays, garden and ribbon eels, lionfish, scorpionfish, snappers, surgeonfish

-Balinghai – two parallel walls descending from a 12 meter plateau with a variety of hard and soft corals, sponges and gorgonians, diverse fish life with lionfish, triggerfish, puffers, bannerfish, morays, scorpionfish, gobies and angelfish, crevices and cracks on the slopes and wall to explore macro life
+Balinghai – two parallel walls descending from a 12-meter plateau with a variety of hard and soft corals, sponges and gorgonians, diverse fish life with lionfish, triggerfish, puffers, bannerfish, morays, scorpionfish, gobies and angelfish, crevices and cracks on the slopes and wall to explore macro life

 Punta Bunga – sloped wall with many plateaus down to 70 meters, from 10-35 meters many holes and cracks, rich diversity of hard and soft corals, eels, groupers, triggerfish, lionfish, butterflyfish, angelfish, snakes, blue-spotted stingrays, schooling jacks, barracuda, tuna, macro life including nudibranchs, pipefish, porcelain crabs, mantis shrimp